yasmeenzoubi/bulk-rna-seq-brca-pipeline/README.md

 ```

 ## Final Note
 Analysis was performed using the Bioconductor ecosystem (recount3, DESeq2, edgeR, limma).
-AI tools were utilized to optimize code syntax and visualization parameters, while ecological interpretations and statistical validations were manually conducted to ensure biological accuracy.
+AI tools were utilized to optimize code syntax and visualization parameters, while analytical interpretations and statistical validations were manually conducted to ensure biological accuracy.